Hafez's Poems in Farsi and English

 I fell in love so that my beloved would become mine,

-And whoever does not become my beloved, in grief remains.
+And whoever does not become my beloved remains in grief.

-How long shall I endure this torment, without the dream of union?
+How long must I endure this pain without dreaming of union?

 2. Ghazal: A Vision of Roses